Abbas1Hussein/adp_desktop/README.md

 ## Indicators

 ### Circular Progress Indicator
-A progress control provides feedback to the user that a long-running operation is underway.
+A progress widget that shows progress in a circular form, A progress control provides feedback to the user that a long-running operation is underway.
 It can mean that the user cannot interact with the app when the progress indicator is visible, and can also indicate how long